site is listed on the science, engineering and technology section of

 There are few facts at this level which must simply be learned.
 However, you must be able to instantly picture the place in the periodic table of any element mentioned in your syllabus.
 If you have these positions stamped on your mind as the starting point for all your inorganic theory, there will be far fewer other facts that you simply need to remember.

-Here are the elements whose positions you must know for the majority of syllabi at this level (FIG. 4.1.):
+Here are the elements whose positions you must know for the majority of specifications at this level (FIG. 4.1.):

 i) First observation: Physical and chemical properties of elements and their compounds follow largely predictable patterns down groups in the periodic table.